 Cells from a variety of samples (chorionic villus, amniotic fluid, blood and solid tissue) are cultured.
 Chromosomes are visualised using the G-banding technique.
 Normal males and females carry 46 chromosomes; two of these are the sex chromosomes.
 Chromosome analysis can be used to detect numerical abnormalities where there is complete loss (e.g. Turner syndrome, 45,X) or gain (e.g. trisomy 21 or Down syndrome, 47,XY,+21) of a chromosome.
 It can also detect structural chromosome changes where there is partial loss or gain of chromosome material.
 Chromosome analysis can also detect balanced structural anomalies such as reciprocal/Robertsonian translocations and inversions.
 We accept referrals encompassing a whole spectrum of referral reasons.

 We accept blood samples from babies with ambiguous genitalia, suspected aneuploidies (trisomy 21, trisomy 13 or trisomy 18), for confirmation of a chromosome abnormality detected prenatally or for suspected sex chromosome aneuploidy.
 We also accept referrals from couples who are undergoing tests for infertility (IVF couples, azoospermic males) and patients with problems of sexual development (suspected Turner syndrome, suspected Klinefelter syndrome, delayed/premature puberty, or premature ovarian failure).
 We accept referrals for follow-up studies following detection of a chromosome abnormality either in another family member or following a pregnancy loss.
 We also accept referrals for patients with a family history of a balanced rearrangement (inversion, insertion or translocation).
-Samples from babies under the age of three months and from pregnant couples are classed as urgent samples (see reporting times).
+Samples from babies under the age of one month and from pregnant couples are classed as urgent samples (see reporting times).

 We accept chorionic villus and amniotic fluid samples referred for increased nuchal translucency/thickness, increased serum screening risk, increased maternal age, abnormalities seen on ultrasound scan and a family history of balanced rearrangement.
 Samples will be tested by QF-PCR initially and will only proceeded to chromosome analysis if an aneuploidy is detected by QF-PCR We also accept samples referred for a family history of biochemical or molecular disorder; however these are only cultured by the cytogenetics department and the sample/cultured cells forwarded on to the relevant laboratory for specific testing.
 All prenatal samples are classed as urgent samples.